Unit construction: Triumph

 Triumph Motorcycles produced its first single-cylinder unit construction model with the 149 cc Terrier launched in 1952.
 It was quickly followed by the more popular 196 cc Tiger Cub in 1953.
 They made the first twin-cylinder unit construction model in 1957 with the release of the 350 cc Twenty One 3TA (so named because it was approximately twenty-one cubic inches capacity).
 The 500 cc Triumph 5TA followed, and the 650 cc models were made unit construction in 1963.
 The 1963—1969 unit construction 650 cc Triumph Bonneville has become sought- after models, partly as the 1970-onward oil-in-frame chassis was considered inferior.

 BSA

 Unit singles

 The BSA Bantam range of two-stroke engines introduced the unit construction concept to BSA since its introduction in 1949.
 BSA produced their first four-stroke unit construction singles in 1959 when they introduced the C15 to replace the venerable c12 single.
 The unit construction (in contrast to the separate engine and gearbox of the C10/C11 and c12) gave the family of motorcycles started by this model its familiar name.

-The C15 was intended as a utility "get to work" model, and served this purpose faithfully for many thousands of users.
-It was a simple and reasonably robust design.
+The C15 was intended as a utility "get to work" model, with a simple yet sturdy design.